Table of Contents

 The composition of Laxirid tablet and syrup is completely different.
 In tablets, the main ingredient is Senna which is a habit-forming laxative.
 Senna is a natural laxative made from the leaves and fruit of the Senna plant.
 Senna contains many chemicals called sennosides.
 Sennosides acts as a stimulant laxative and works by irritating and stimulating intestinal cells.
 This produces contractions in intestines, water influx to the intestines and bowel movement.

 The Laxirid syrup contains Operculina turpethum as the main ingredient.
-Operculina turpethum, is known as Trivrut, Nishoth or Indian Jalap.
+Operculina turpethum is known as Trivrut, Nishoth or Indian Jalap.
 The root is used traditionally as a laxative or purgative.
-It works as laxative by enhancing retention of intestinal fluid by hydrophilic or osmotic mechanism and stimulation of intestinal motility.
+It works as a laxative by enhancing retention of intestinal fluid by hydrophilic or osmotic mechanism and stimulation of intestinal motility.

 Laxirid is effective in the management of Functional Constipation.
-Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.
+Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.